2019 Student Essay Contest in Ethics

 Requirements: The entries should be analytical essays that argue for a thesis addressing the contest theme (as opposed to case studies, survey reports, etc., in which authors merely describe facts or offer explanations).
 Students should explicitly address the contest theme, spell out their assumptions, specify an appropriate conceptual framework, and offer conclusions well-grounded in evidence.
 The center welcomes essays featuring diverse academic and disciplinary concerns and approaches.
 Essays should be between 5-7 double-spaced pages for undergraduates and 10-12 pages for graduate students.
 Credit sources using any accepted academic style (e.g., APA, MLA, Chicago Style).

 Evaluation: All submissions will be judged on the basis of originality, thoroughness, focus, reasoning, clarity and relevance to the contest theme by a panel of WMU faculty on the Advisory Board of the Ethics Center, representing diverse interests and fields of study across the university.

-Prize notification: Prize recipients will be notified by November 29, 2019.
-The Ethics Center will host a reception and discussion of the award-winning essays during the Spring 2020 semester, the date to be announced later.
+Prize notification: Prize recipients will be notified by Nov.
+29, 2019.
+The Ethics Center will host a reception and discussion of the award-winning essays during the spring 2020 semester, the date to be announced later.